neet-cv/ml.akasaki.space/docs/unlimited-paper-works/[0]unlimited-paper-works.md

 ### How to take effective notes

-Another important part of reading and comprehending a scientific article is to taking notes.
+Another important part of reading and comprehending a scientific article is to take notes.
 Effective note-taking will save your time and help you clarify your thoughts.

 Creating a standard template for taking note will help you organize your research and enable you to make quick comparisons and will save your time re-reading articles.